ChrisDBrown/scrabblemojier/README.md

 ### .env file options

 Want to change an option _forever and ever_ (or at least until you change your mind)?
-Use the `.env.example` file as a guideline and make a `.env` file with these values
+Use the `.env.example` file as a guideline and make a `.env` file with these values.

 `SCRABBLEMOJIER_COPY=0` to disable copying